-Of course, Google Docs lets you work on a document collaboratively.
+Of course, Google Docs and Google Slides let you work on a document collaboratively.

 Mind42 is a “mindmapping” tool that has tremendous collaborative features.
 I’m still having a hard time, though, figuring out more than one or two minor educational projects that students could create with it.

 Scribblar allows you to create a virtual “room” in seconds — without having to register — where you can collaborate for writing or drawing, with the ability to have a text chatboard or audio/webcam communication.
 It couldn’t be easier to use.
 If, and when, we can ever coordinate time zones, it would be a neat tool to use for collaborating with others in the International Sister Classes Project.

 Twiddla is basically a whiteboard that allows text and audio chat for real-time collaboration.
 You can review websites within the application, and no registration is required.

 I posted about Corkboard Me in January.
 It’s very similar to Wallwisher, but even simpler to use — and with fewer features (you can’t embed videos, nor password protect your content).
 You can, however, easily post images by just pasting its url on one of the virtual post-it notes.
 Corkboard Me recently announced some additional features, including real-time collaboration and a chat room for the people collaborating.
 I’ve certainly noticed a lot of quirkiness lately with Wallwisher, and I know quite a few others have experienced the same problem.
 So, I’m going to start having my classes use Corkboard Me.